Before :

 unloaded picture, try CTRL + F5

-Before the popote dries up, polish the cleaned zone with another clean cotton cloth.
-Then the surface becomes very shiny.
+Before the popote dries completely up, rub the cleaned zone with another clean cotton cloth.
+Then the surface becomes shiny.

 unloaded picture, try CTRL + F5